Aleksprogramms/My_projects/Uni_Konstanz/Intoduction to Cryptography/Lecture 5/Lecture5.md

 When BOb receives a ciphertext c, he decrypts it; if the result is ⊥, he immediately rejects.
 Otherwisem he parses the result as b || ctr|| m; if b = b_A,B and ctr = ctr_A,B, then Bob outputs m and increments ctrA,B

-the same applies when Bob sends a message to Alice using thje other counter and but
+the same applies when Bob sends a message to Alice using thje other counter and bit